-Social media is still all the rage, even as it has moved from a trend to a more mainstream marketing activity.
-(Of course, there’s still those who snub their nose, but they’ll come around.)
-But many people still overlook one of the most important aspects — the profile.
+Social media is still buzzing, even as it has moved from a trend to a mainstream marketing activity.
+Yet so many people still overlook one of the most important aspects—the profile.

-First of all, the profile picture.
+First, let’s focus on the profile picture.
 This is your first step to legitimacy.
-It’s hard to take an egg head (Twitter) or empty silhouette (LinkedIn) seriously.
+It’s hard to take a generic silhouette seriously.
 Not photogenic?
 Neither am I, but you need a good head shot.
-With today’s technology that’s easier to obtain than ever.
-Some will disagree, but I see nothing wrong with cropping a candid shot or using a personal picture if it projects the image you want to project.
-Yes, you can use your company’s logo, but it’s nice to put a face with a name and help humanize the cold, digital world.
+With today’s technology, that’s easier to obtain than ever.
+Some will disagree, but I see nothing wrong with cropping a candid shot or using a personal picture if it projects the image you want.
+You can use your company’s logo on your company account, but small business owners may want to use their photo to help create connections with their community.
+It depends on how you go to market, but it is nice to show people who they’ll be working with and help humanize the cold, digital world.

 Contact information.
-It amazes me how often people leave contact information blank.
-Aren’t we on social media to be social?
-That means people need to be able to contact you to continue conversations, discuss projects or partner on an initiative.
+It amazes me how often people list no contact information, even a website.
+People need to be able to contact you to continue conversations, discuss projects or partner on an initiative.
 Plus, there’s other benefits.
-Fully completed contact information helps give your brand legitimacy (there’s that word again!) and addresses allow users to check in at (and promote) your business.
+Contact information gives your business or brand legitimacy and allows users to learn more about (and promote) your business.
+I realize that spam is an issue, and there are steps you can take to address that issue.
+However, it’s tough to be in business if people don’t know how to get a hold of you.

 The profile.
 This is your chance to shine.
 Think of it as your elevator speech in 160 characters or less.
 OK, that rule applies to Twitter, but keep it in mind for all of your social networks.
 Our attention spans aren’t much these days, so you need to be able to capture someone’s attention (in a positive way) before they jump to another profile or task.

 Who are you?
 What do you do?
 Show your personality.
 Unless you just invented something that no one else on Earth has, you have competition.
-Why should a user follow, become a fan or connect with you (or your business)?
+Why should a user follow or connect with you (or your business)?

 This is where the magic happens.
 Show people who you are.
 Intrigue them enough to follow, like, connect, befriend.
 Spark an interest that makes them want to reach out and say hello.
 Your profile can be a great conversation starter if done right.

-While I do strive for some consistency across platforms, I also recognize the unique traits of each platform.
-I want my personality to shine.
+While I do strive for consistency across platforms, I also recognize the unique traits of each platform.
 As a small business owner, I want clients, prospects, fans and followers to know who’s behind the Clearly Conveyed Communications banner, so they can connect with a real person.
-That’s why I’ve made the decision to keep some accounts under my name and utilize them for work and play.
+That’s why I’ve made the decision to keep most of my social media accounts under my name (with my business noted in my profile) and utilize them for work and play.
 I believe in transparency, and this is the best way for me to maximize my resources.

-What do you focus on in a profile?
+What do you focus on in your social media profiles?

 Do your profiles accurately represent you or your company?